danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/05 Create a Read replica for an Azure Database for MySQL/readme.md

 Because replicas are read-only, they don't directly reduce write-capacity burdens on the source.
 This feature isn't targeted at write-intensive workloads.

 The read replica feature uses MySQL asynchronous replication.
 The feature isn't meant for synchronous replication scenarios.
 There will be a measurable delay between the source and the replica.
 The data on the replica eventually becomes consistent with the data on the source.
 Use this feature for workloads that can accommodate this delay.

+>The read replica feature is only available for Azure Database for MySQL Single Servers in the General Purpose or Memory Optimized pricing tiers.

 **Objectives**